tfussell/xlnt/README.md

 ## Building
 xlnt is regularly built and passes all 200+ tests in GCC 4.8.2, MSVC 12, and Clang 3.4.

-Workspaces for Visual Studio 2013, and GNU Make can be created using premake and the premake5.lua file in the build directory (requires premake5, currently available [here](https://bitbucket.org/premake/premake-dev)).
-XCode workspaces can be generated using premake4.lua and premake4.
+Workspaces for Visual Studio 2013, and GNU Make can be created using the development version of premake (currently available [here](https://bitbucket.org/premake/premake-dev), binaries [here](http://sourceforge.net/projects/premake/files/Premake/nightlies/)) and the premake5.lua script in the build directory.
+XCode workspaces can be generated using premake4.lua and premake4 (binaries [here](http://sourceforge.net/projects/premake/files/Premake/4.3/)).

 In Windows, with Visual Studio 2013:
 ```batch